8. REST APIs¶

 This method only returns 1 entropy string of size 256 bits.
 It is equivalent

-method with minimum entropy parameter below.
+to the Get entropy method with minimum entropy parameter below.
 No other option is

 provided.